briannadoubt/AdMobUI/README.md

 }
 ```

-## Discussion
+## Installation

 AdMobUI only support iOS since the `GoogleMobileAdsSDK` doesn't support any other operating system.

 AdMobUI also pulls `GoogleMobileAdsSDK` through an unofficial swift package in order to avoid using `cocoapods`.
 There are known issues when archiving your product.
 More info here: https://github.com/quanghits/GoogleMobileAds

-## Installation
+### Discussion

 If you want to use Swift Package Manager, you can't use mediation groups that support third party SDKs with this library.
-If you need to incorporate ad partner SDKs, please use the Cocoapods installation and follow Google's recommended installation via their official documentation.
+If you need to incorporate ad partner SDKs, you must use the Cocoapods installation and follow Google's recommended installation via their official documentation.

 ### Swift Package Manager